Todochris/CheatSheets/GitHub CheatSheet.md

 **Retrieving updates from another repository and updating local repos**

-    $ git remote add [alias] [url]
+    $ git remote add origin [url]
-Add a git URL as an alias
+    $ git remote set-url origin [url]
+Specifies the remote repository for your local repository.
+The url points to a repository on GitHub like this `git@github.com:GITHUB_USERNAME/REPO_NAME.git`

-    $ git fetch [alias]
+    $ git fetch [alias] [branch]
-Fetch down all the branches from that Git remote
+Fetch down all the remote branches [branch] from the remote repository [alias]. [alias] and [branch] are not mandatory, especially if your head is already at the main branch that is setup as following a remote branch.
+    * [alias] in most cases it's `origin`
+    * [branch] can be replaced by [source-remote-branch-commit]:[destination-local-branch-commit].
+If you don't specify a source branch, you are creating then locally a new branch named after [destination-local-branch-commit]

+    $ git rebase [branch-destination] [branch-source] Apply any commits of current branch [branch-source] ahead of specified one [branch-destination].
+It has the advantage of being able to keep a linear sequence of commits compared to [branch-destination] in order to have a more clear history of the repo.
+    * -i option to make it interactive and specifically choose the commits you want to include and their order.
+    * [branch-source] if not specified, the current HEAD is taken
+    * Usually you rebase 2 times (if you can push to main in a distant repo)
+        1. git rebase main bugFix
+        2. git rebase bugFix main (doesn't do any change, just moves the main branch ahead)

     $ git merge [alias]/[branch]
 Merge a remote branch into your current branch to bring it up to date

     $ git push [alias] [branch]
-Transmit local branch commits to the remote repository branch
+Transmit local branch [branch] commits to the remote repository [alias] branch [branch]. [alias] and [branch] are not mandatory, by not specifying them, it downloads all the commits from the remote repo.
+    * [alias] in most cases it's `origin`
+    * [branch] can be replaced by [source-local-branch-commit]:[destination-remote-branch-commit].
+If you don't specify a source, you are deleting the [destination-remote-branch-commit]

     $ git pull
-Fetch and merge any commits from the tracking remote branch: Updates your current local working branch with all new commits from the corresponding remote branch on     GitHub. git pull is a combination of git fetch and git merge
+Fetch and merge any commits from the tracking remote branch: Updates your current local working branch with all new commits from the corresponding remote branch on GitHub. `git pull` is a combination of git fetch and git merge

-## REWRITE HISTORY * REDO COMMITS

-**Rewriting branches, updating commits and clearing history**

-> CAUTION!
-Changing history can have nasty side effects.
-If you need to change commits that exist on GitHub (the remote), proceed with caution.
-If you need help, reach out at github.community or contact support.
+    $ git pull --rebase
+Fetch and rebase any commits from the tracking remote branch.

-    $ git rebase [branch]
+    $ git cherry-pick [Commit1] [Commit2] [...]
-Apply any commits of current branch ahead of specified one
+Copies a series of commits and puts them ahead of HEAD

     $ git reset [commit]
 Undoes all commits after [commit], preserving changes locally

     $ git reset --hard [commit]
 Clear staging area, rewrite working tree from specified commit

+    $ git revert [commit]
+Undoes all commits after [commit], and creates a new commit (to use remotely)

 ## TEMPORARY COMMITS